ilebedev/.vimrc/README.md

 ```

 If you use Vim in a GUI, you can skip this step.
-If, however, you use Vim in a terminal (I do!), you need to consider how your terminal interperts colors.
+If, however, you use Vim in a terminal (I do!), you need to consider how your terminal interprets colors.
 This gets very complicated indeed when multiple nested terminals try doing conflicting clever things with your colors (Vim in bash in TMUX, for example).
-Make sure your termina's 16-color pallete matches the Solarized colors, these are what Vim will be using to display things.
+Make sure your termina's 16-color palette matches the Solarized colors, these are what Vim will be using to display things.
 Your favorite terminal may have a preset available for download [here](https://github.com/altercation/solarized), but mine (Gnome Terminal) did not.
 I set my terminal colors to manually (the values are [here](http://ethanschoonover.com/solarized/vim-colors-solarized#the-values), and the [.Xresources file](https://github.com/altercation/solarized/blob/master/xresources/solarized) is particularly helpful when copy&pasting color values into your terminal's config GUI.).

 Finally, select the new color scheme, and ask for low-contrast formatting characters (like indent lines):
 ```